multicoresysu/multicore_sysu_slides/README.md

 ## Notification!

-- 2019-05-03: **「For Class」An offline question and answer class will be held on May 7th(Tuesday).
-Any question about assignments and the final project can be asked.**
+- 2019-05-03: 「For Class」An offline question and answer class will be held on May 7th(Tuesday).
+Any question about assignments and the final project can be asked.
 - 2019-04-04: 「For Assignments」The output time of the program will not be included in the performance evaluation section.

 ## News!

+- 2019-05-09: **Add CUDA-10.pdf**
 - 2019-05-07: **Add homework-02 sample files.
 Add <code>cuda_output.txt</code> as a sample output file (s=2).
 Add <code>test.sh</code> as a test script.
 Other assignments standard is also post in <code>多核程序设计作业标准.md</code>**
 - 2019-05-03: Add slides CUDA-09.pdf and update CUDA-08.pdf
 - 2019-04-17: Add slides CUDA-08.pdf